Top things to do in Iceland

 The puffin is so popular that it has become the unofficial symbol of Iceland and our tourist shops are called "lundabúðir" or puffin shops as they sell so many variations of the puffins :)

 Our ninth and last stop was at my beloved Húsavik, which has been called the whale watching capital of Iceland.
-Húsavík is the birth-town of my grandmother and her 14 siblings.
-In Húsavík you will find one of the most beautiful churches in Iceland, if not the most beautiful one, built in 1907.
+Húsavík is the birth town of my grandmother and her 14 siblings.

 Beautiful Akureyri in the sun

-I joined this tour again with a different travel company a couple of years later, and have written another travel-blog on the Spectacular Diamond Circle in North Iceland.
+I joined this tour again with a different travel company a couple of years later, and have written another travel-blog about the Spectacular Diamond Circle in North Iceland.
 I have driven the Diamond Circle many times myself through the years and never get tired of it and always look forward to exploring it again.

 Check out the available Diamond Circle tours:

-The Diamond Circle with Ármann
+The Spectacular Diamond Circle

 Diamond Circle Flying Tour in North Iceland